singhmukesh/Communicator/README.md

 SightCall Communicator
 ======================

-SightCall Communicator is a demonstration web-site that can be easily deployed to Heroku or your own servers.
-Communicator demonstrates three real-time functions with a small roster of users.
-The functions are:
+SightCall Communicator is a demonstration web application showcasing real-time communications for a small workgroup.
+Communicator demonstrates three real-time services and shows how to implement them using the SightCall platform.

 - one-to-one video and voice
 - multipary video-teleconference